jitsi/jiwer/README.md

-# Word Error Rate for automatic speech recognition
+# Simularity error measures for automatic speech recognition

-This repository contains a simple python package to approximate the WER of a transcript.
+This repository contains a simple python package to approximate the Word Error Rate (WER), Match Error Rate (MER), Word Information Lost (WIL) and Word Information Preserved (WIP) of a transcript.
 It computes the minimum-edit distance between the ground-truth sentence and the hypothesis sentence of a speech-to-text API.
 The minimum-edit distance is calculated using the python C module [python-Levenshtein](https://github.com/ztane/python-Levenshtein).

+_For a comparison between WER, MER and WIL, see: \
+Morris, Andrew & Maier, Viktoria & Green, Phil.
+(2004).
+[From WER and RIL to MER and WIL: improved evaluation measures for connected speech recognition.](https://www.researchgate.net/publication/221478089_From_WER_and_RIL_to_MER_and_WIL_improved_evaluation_measures_for_connected_speech_recognition)_

 # Installation